tsunami416604/azure-docs.hu-hu/articles/automation/troubleshoot/runbooks.md

 ### <a name="cause"></a>Ok

-A **Start-AzureRmAutomationRunbook** nem kezeli megfelelően a kimeneti adatfolyamot, ha az adatfolyam objektumokat tartalmaz.
+`Start-AzureRmAutomationRunbook` nem kezeli megfelelően a kimeneti adatfolyamot, ha az adatfolyam objektumokat tartalmaz.

 ### <a name="resolution"></a>Megoldás: